kdclaw3/sails-hook-jobmanager/README.md

 ### About

 This project was created to run larger server side jobs inside of sailsjs.
-For useage including basic configuration see this example project [earth_rocker_project_boilerplate] (https://github.com/kdclaw3/earth_rocker_project_boilerplate)
+For usage including basic configuration see this example project [earth_rocker_project_boilerplate] (https://github.com/kdclaw3/earth_rocker_project_boilerplate)

 ### Run